Alignak-monitoring-contrib/alignak-backend/docs/api.rst

 * *_templates*: [*id_of_template*]

-You can add more than 1 template.
+You can add more than one template.

 When we add our object, if we define for example a field *notification_period*, this field will